Mont Lachaux

 Mont Lachaux is a World Cup women's speed ski course in Crans-Montana, Switzerland, opened in 1987.

-They hosted the Alpine World Ski Championships in 1987, with Swiss skiers Pirmin Zurbriggen, Maria Walliser, Erika Hess and Peter Müller who took 8 of 10 available gold medals, dominating in front of the home crowd.
+They hosted the World Championships in 1987, with Swiss racers Pirmin Zurbriggen, Maria Walliser, Erika Hess, and Peter Müller winning eight of the ten gold medals, dominating in front of the home crowd.

-Not to be confused with other two nearby ski courses (all three hosting World Championships 1987); the right next "Piste Nationale" men's downhill course and "Chetzeron" which is located away in Crans village.
+Mont Lachaux is one of three courses of the 1987 World Championships; nearby is "Piste Nationale" men's downhill course and "Chetzeron" is located in Crans village.